bitrise-io/devcenter/_articles/reviews/webhook-troubleshooting-draft.md

     {"success_responses":[],"failed_responses":[{"status":"error","message":"trigger pattern did not match any defined mapping: Run triggered with params: push-branch: , pr-source-branch: prtest/t1, pr-target-branch: develop, but no matching workflow found","service":"bitrise","slug":"...","build_slug":"","build_number":0,"build_url":"","triggered_workflow":""}]}

-These detailed responses are only generated if you use the new [hooks.bitrise.io](https://hooks.bitrise.io) webhook URL!
-Initially we had a non open source `bitrise.io/hooks` endpoint for webhooks, but every new project registered should now get the new `hooks.bitrise.io` webhook URL automatically.
-If your webhook would still be a `bitrise.io/hook` URL, please replace it with the new `hooks.bitrise.io/` URL - you can find this on the `Code` tab of your app!
+Note that these detailed responses are only generated if you use the new [hooks.bitrise.io](https://hooks.bitrise.io) webhook URL!

 ## Local debugging